nci/gsky/Documents/ows/README.md

 	- Open in PowerPoint 2016 or later.
 	- Click 'Slide Show' on menu bar and click "*From Beginning*".
 		- It will auto run the slide show, but it could be too fast or too slow to your liking.
-		- If desired, uncheck **Use Timings** to manually control the timings.
+		- If desired, uncheck **"Use Timings"** to manually control the timings.
 	- The **\*.pptx** file is editable, if you wish to add anything (e.g. "*AAAARRRGHHHH!!*")

 - PowerPoint Slide Show (**\*.ppsx**):